GarikRC/ultimate-spammer/README.md

 # How to install automatically
-Open the cmd/terminal and run the installer.py with administrator rights:
+Open the cmd/terminal and run the installer.py:

 Windows: C:\Python27\python.exe installer.py